 The team of Science teachers currently comprises fifteen full-time and seven part-time specialists.
 There are three Heads of Subject who lead the group of teachers delivering their subject in KS4 and KS5, and oversee the development and delivery of their subject in all key stages.
 The Head of KS3 oversees the management and development of the KS3 course.
 Also, there are people in posts of Head of Interventions, Head of L3 BTEC Science and a Deputy Head of Science.
 Three members of the department are AST's.
 There is a strong sense of teamwork and consistency of approach, both as a whole department and within subject groups.
 This is supported by a comprehensive and detailed set of schemes of work for all key stages.
 The department has the support of six laboratory technicians.
 In addition, close working links with Special Needs Department mean that we receive in-class support from Special Needs Teaching Assistants.
-The department has had a long involvement with teacher training and currently is involved in mentoring students as part of the school's Initial Teacher Training programme.
+Intervention work takes place each term with all year groups.
+This compromises of teachers with allocated time for interventions as well as peer to peer interventions, with older students tutoring younger students.